TerminalFi/LSP-copilot/README.md

 ## FAQs

-### Pressing `Tab` commits autocompletion rather than Copilot's suggestion
+### I don't want to use `Tab` for committing Copilot's completion

-There is no way for a plugin to know which one is wanted.
-But you can define your own dedicate keybinding to commit Copilot's suggestion.
+It's likely that Copilot's completion appears along with Sublime Text's autocompletion and both of them use `Tab` for committing the completion.
+This may cause a nondeterministic result.

+Thus, you may want to let only one of them (or none) use the `Tab` key.
+If you don't want LSP-copilot to use the `Tab` key for committing the completion.
+You can set LSP-copilot's `commit_completion_on_tab` setting to `false` and add a custom keybinding like below.

 ```js
 {